luillyfe/contacts/Readme.md

-# Contact API
+# Contacts API

 This repository contains a simple API that allows users to create, read, update, and delete contacts.

-Features
+## Features

-Create a new contact
+- Create a new contact
-Get a specific contact by ID
+- Get a specific contact by ID
-Update a specific contact by ID
+- Update a specific contact by ID
-Delete a specific contact by ID
+- Delete a specific contact by ID

 ## Installation

-To install the API, you will need to have Python 3 installed.
+To install the API, you will need to have Go installed.
 You can then install the dependencies by running the following command:

-go get .
+`go get .`

 ## Usage